philipheimboeck/HVA-Advanced-Physics/README.md

-hva_springs
+HVA Advanced Physics
 ===========
+by Florian Mathis and Philip Heimböck

+Contains the following projects:
-Assignment 3 - Simulation of Springs
+* Assignment 3 - Simulation of a Slingshot with spring forces

-lets do this
+* Assignment 4 - Simulation "Wall of Boxes"

-Before you can execute the program, you need to copy the dll files to the DEBUG or RELEASE folder of the Visual Studio project.
+Before you can execute any program, you need to copy the dll files to the DEBUG or RELEASE folder of the Visual Studio project.